ibm-cloud-docs/vpc/nlb-vnf-create.md

    ```
    {: screen}

-## Creating a route mode network load balancer using the API
+## Creating a network load balancer with routing mode using the API
 {: #nlb-vnf-api}
 {: api}